 What does KPI stand for?

 A KPI is a Key Performance Indicator.
 It is a metric used to assess how well a business is performing in a specific area.
-As KPIs are very specific, businesses generally need to use multiple KPIs to get a realistic appraisal of their overall performance.
+As KPIs are very specific, small businesses and enterprises alike generally need to use multiple KPIs to get a realistic appraisal of their overall performance.

 Examples of KPIs